HadrienG2/3photons-julia/Porting_Notes.md

 I'm not sure if I'm sold on println's design decision of handling the decision of printing to `stdout` or another IO stream via an optional _head_ argument:

-- It's at odds with the usual convention of putting optional arguments at the tail of the argument list.
+- It is at odds with the usual convention of putting optional arguments at the tail of a function's argument list.
 - Using the same function name for `stdout` and file output makes it somewhat too easy to accidentally print to `stdout` by forgetting the stream input.
     * On the other hand, these sorts of errors should be relatively easy to